putitsimply/christian-bible-explained/leviticus.md

 Most of Leviticus is not a story with lots of action.
 It is mainly a set of instructions.
 These instructions are meant to teach the Israelites how to worship, how to live as a community, and how to stay “holy,” meaning set apart for God in the way they behave.

+Some rules can feel strange today, but in the ancient world they helped shape identity (who this community is), safety (like health rules), and fairness (like protecting poor people and workers).
+Readers today often focus on the big themes of worship, responsibility, and justice.

 ## What it contains

 Here’s what happens, in a clear overview: